Immigration

 Understanding the U.S. Immigrant Visa Packet

-The sealed immigrant visa packet is what's given to you after your immigrant visa is approved, if you were interviewed overseas at a U.S. embassy or consulate.
+A sealed immigrant visa packet might be given to you after your immigrant visa is approved, if you were interviewed overseas at a U.S. embassy or consulate.

 By Tiffney Johnson, Attorney · University of Arizona College of Law